-Zach Latta is the founder of Hack Club, a nonprofit network of coding clubs dedicated to spreading the philosophy of unschooling.
+Zach Latta is the founder of Hack Club, a nonprofit network of coding clubs building the best way to become a hacker.
 It is now in 1% of US high schools and has doubled its reach every year since launching in 2016.

 In high school he helped develop Football Heroes, a popular arcade football game.
 After his freshman year, he dropped out and moved from Los Angeles to San Francisco to become the first engineer at Yo, a silly messaging app.